-This is compatible with a strategy in which prototypes are used to augment existing tactics - for example, unmanned ground vehicles as outriders to a tank, where the occupants can oversee and defend them.
+This is compatible with a strategy in which prototypes are used to augment existing tactics - for example, unmanned surface vessels as escorts to manned vessels in a high threat environment.

 The degree of oversight required will vary according to the mission, based on the commander's assessment of the potential risks and benefits.